 2. Can I Add Videos to My Presentations in PowerPoint?

 Yes, you can.
 A video can add interest to your PowerPoint presentation and engage your views.
-We've got a step-by-step tutorial that walks you through the entire process of adding videos to PowerPoint presentations:
+We've got a step-by-step tutorial that walks you through the entire process!
+Here's some help with adding videos to PowerPoint presentations:

 3. Can I Collaborate on My Presentation With PowerPoint?

-Yes, recent versions of PowerPoint make it easy for multiple people to work on the same presentation at the same time.
+Yes, this is possible.
+Recent versions make it easy for multiple people to work on the same presentation.
 This tutorial explains how:

 - Microsoft PowerPointHow to Collaborate as a Team on PowerPoint (PPT) PresentationsAndrew Childress